-The effective tax rate for the three months ended September 30, 2019 was 21.3%.
-The rates differ slightly from the fiscal 2019 U.S. federal statutory rate of 21% primarily due to state income taxes.
-The effective tax rate for the three months ended September 30, 2018 was 20.6%.
+The effective tax rate for the three months ended December 31, 2019 was 17.0% and the effective tax rate for the six months ended December 31, 2019 was 17.8%.
+The rates differ slightly from the fiscal 2019 U.S. federal statutory rate of 21% primarily due to research and development credits, and the favorable impact of foreign earnings taxed at less than the U.S. statutory rate.
+The effective tax rate for the three months ended December 31, 2018 was 20.7% and the effective tax for the six months ended December 31, 2018 was 20.6%.

 To determine our quarterly provision for income taxes, we use an estimated annual effective tax rate, which is based on expected annual income, statutory tax rates and tax planning opportunities available in the various jurisdictions to which we are subject.
 Certain significant or unusual items are separately recognized in the quarter in which they occur and can be a source of variability in the effective tax rate from quarter to quarter.
 We recognize interest and penalties related to uncertain tax positions, if any, as an income tax expense.
-There were no significant discrete items for the three ended September 30, 2019 and three months ended September 30, 2018.
+There were no significant discrete items for the three months or six months ended December 31, 2019 and three or sixth months ended December 31, 2018.

 We record valuation allowances to reduce our deferred tax assets to an amount we believe is more likely than not to be realized.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-During the three months ended September 30, 2019, there was no change to our valuation allowance for our deferred tax assets.
+During the three or six months ended December 31, 2019, there was no change to our valuation allowance for our deferred tax assets.